esanchezmex/face_recognition_attendance/README.md

 > `mkdir known_faces`

 2. Add the fotos to the new directory.
-3. Once the fotos are in the correct directory, in the main.py script go to the end of the file where the main block is located.
-Uncomment the the function called `encode_initial_faces` and comment out the `main()` function
+3. Once the fotos are in the correct directory, run the script, and enter 1.
+If the fotos of the students have not been placed in the `known_faces` directory an error will be raised.
-4. Once you have the initial faces encoded, comment again the line to encode initial faces, and make sure only the `main()` function is uncommented.
+4. Once you have the initial faces encoded, re-run the script and enter 0 to take attendance.
 5. Run the script.
+6. When the camera shows up, have each person show their face to the camera.
+Once everyone has been processed, pres `q` to quit.

+As soon as the camera is stoped, a list of the people present and identified will display.

 ### To add a new face

 In order to add a new face to the encodings list follow these steps:

 1. Collect the foto of the new student and add it to the `known_faces` directory
-2. Go to the bottom of the script to the main block.
+2. Run the script and enter 2
-3. Un-comment the `add_new_face()` function
-4. For arguments, input the *file name* of the foto *as a **string***.
+3. For arguments, input the *file name* of the foto *as a **string***.
 Only the file name without the full path, but **make sure to inlcude the extension**
    > i.e. "new_face.jpeg"
-6. Comment out the `main()` function
-7. Run the script
-8. Once you have the new face encoded, comment again the function to encode a new face, and make sure only the `main()` function is uncommented.

 The script is ready to recognize the new person.